Recovery Doesn't Happen By Accident

 - Replace isolation with connection

 Recovery is not just about abstinence, it’s about rebuilding identity, relationships, and purpose.
 A strong peer environment makes that possible.
+This is part of why men's sober living environments are built differently from general transitional housing.

 How Much Does Sober Living Cost in Los Angeles?